 - Repeated breaches of the school rules

-- Any form of bullying
+- Any form of bullying, including harassment of students or staff online.

 - Vandalism

+- Use of mobile phone for recording purposes on school site.

 - Theft

-- Fighting
+- Fighting#

+- Vaping (including possession, selling and coercion)

-- Smoking - Racist, sexist, homophobic or discriminatory behaviour - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - Physical behaviour like interfering with clothes - Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content
+- Smoking - Racist, sexist, homophobic or discriminatory behaviour - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent) - Sexual harassment, meaning unwanted conduct of a sexual nature, such as: - Sexual comments - Sexual jokes or taunting - o Physical behaviour like interfering with clothes - Online sexual harassment, such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content